Gio Paolo Bombarda

-Gio Paolo Bombarda (Rome, c.1650 – Paris, 6 December 1712) was the founder of the Théâtre de la Monnaie in Brussels.
+Gio Paolo Bombarda, also known as Jean-Paul (de) Bombarda, (Rome, c.
+1650 or 1660 – Paris, 1712) was an Italian architect, and an advisor and treasurer to Maximilian II Emanuel, Elector of Bavaria.
+Bombarda was also the founder of the Théâtre de la Monnaie in Brussels.

 Life

 Musician, councillor and treasurer to Maximilian II Emanuel, Elector of Bavaria in Munich, he was taken on by the court orchestra in 1680 and, in 1686, he married the daughter of the composer Ercole Bernabei.
 When Maximilian became governor of the Spanish Netherlands in 1692, Bombarda went with him to Brussels and became his emissary to the French and Dutch bankers.
 In 1693 he married his second wife, in Amsterdam, the daughter of the Antwerp banker Cloots.
 In 1694 Bombarda and Pietro Antonio Fiocco rented the Opéra du Quai au Foin, managing it for three years.

 After the Bombardment of Brussels by French troops under maréchal de Villeroy, Maximilien-Emmanuel entrusted Bombarda with the construction of a new theatre right in the heart of the city – the Théâtre sur la Monnoye, which opened in 1700.
 The Académie royale de musique in Paris was then in financial difficulties and its director Jean-Nicolas de Francine was unable to remedy the situation alone.
 The able financier Bombarda was thus called to the Académie in 1703 and left the elector's services to set up himself and his family in Paris in 1705, in a house on rue d'Argenteuil, not far from the Palais-Royal, where he died in 1712.